esheldon/pycolumns/README.md

     meta
     versions

-  Sub-Columns Directories:
+  Sub Tables Directories:
     name
     ----------------------------
     telemetry/

 # Above we see the main types supported:  A table of columns, metadata entries, and
-# sub-Columns directories, which are themselves full Columns.  the id and name
+# sub tables, which are themselves full Columns.
+The id and name
 # columns have zstd compression and indexes for fast searching
 #
 # Note there is a main table in the root directory as well as a named